MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-edge-pattern-cross-cloud-scaling.md

 ---
-title: Cross-cloud scaling pattern for the Intelligent Edge with Azure Stack | Microsoft Docs
+title: Cross-cloud scaling pattern for the intelligent edge with Azure Stack | Microsoft Docs
-description: Learn about the cross-cloud scaling pattern for the Intelligent Edge with Azure Stack
+description: Learn about the cross-cloud scaling pattern for the intelligent edge with Azure Stack
 services: azure-stack
 documentationcenter: ''
 author: mattbriggs